anjrzdgn/Beat-Improvment-Report-BIR-/README.md

 ## 🙏 Credits

+This project was built with a collaborative effort between human expertise and advanced AI:

-- **App design & logic** – developed by me, with powerful assistance from [DeepSeek](https://deepseek.com) (AI coding companion)
+- **App Design & Logic** – Conceptualised and developed by **Ali Najjarzadegan**.
+- **AI Coding Partners:**
+  - **[DeepSeek](https://deepseek.com)** – Instrumental in initial logic structuring and code generation.
+  - **[Gemini (Google)](https://gemini.google.com)** – Key role in UI/UX refinement, implementing the numeric keypad layout, audio-visual feedback systems, and ensuring cross-device responsiveness.
-- **© Medulator App** – all rights reserved for the “Beat Improve Report” interface and branding
+- **© Medulator App** – All rights reserved for the “Beat Improve Report” interface and branding.
-- **Inspired by** – cognitive science research on hippocampus‑cerebellum loops and social learning
+- **Scientific Foundation** – Inspired by research on hippocampus‑cerebellum loops and social learning.

 ---